jcmdln/cugo/README.md

 with a much simpler build system, and Go allows this without having any formally defined build system.
-Go's standard library is feature complete enough to make many utilities trivial to implement, sometimes with little more than meeting the conditions required from reference documentation.
+Go's standard library is feature complete enough to make many utilities trivial to implement, sometimes with little more than meeting the conditions required by reference documentation.

 ## Design Methodology